 Read review: Nalgene Wide-Mouth

 Paint Scratches Easily

-A new addition to the array of tested water bottles as of Spring 2017, the Miir Slate 27oz
+A new addition to our fleet for Spring 2017, the Miir Slate 27oz

 stood out as a new contender in the lightweight stainless steel category.
 In the past, Klean Kanteen and Hydro Flask have dominated this category, but this contender proved to be tough competition.
 If a heavy duty, vacuum insulated bottle is too much, then these lighter weight plastic alternatives are the way to go.
 This model is lighter and more durable than glass and cleaner than the friendliest BPA free plastic bottles on the market.
 The bottle weighs less than the Klean Kanteen Classic and has a unique lid design that makes the bottle easy to carry and the lid easy to remove.
 It was lightweight, portable, and versatile.
 Its simple design made the Miir 27oz the bottle we reached for on our way out the door.

 Top Pick for Collapsible Bottle